 Apple Watch has matured into a sophisticated device, with fitness, health, and convenience driving the device's use case.

 First and foremost, Apple Watch is a fitness device.
-Among other metrics, the Apple Watch tracks users' active-calories burn, exercise hours, and stand hours.
+The Apple Watch tracks users' active calories burned, exercise time, and stand hours.

 watchOS includes automatic tracking features that can detect what a user is doing throughout the day.
 The accelerometers, heart-rate sensor, and barometer can work together to determine if a user is walking, running, or swimming.

 Apple includes the Workout app to start specific workouts with different goals.
 The Activity app displays a user's metrics with a system of concentric rings.
-The Activity app also tracks medals Activity Challenge medals, and it lets you challenge your friends to workout competitions.
+It also tracks Activity Challenge medals and lets you challenge your friends to workout competitions.

-Third-party apps can tap into the Apple Watch's sensors to provide specialized workout apps and activity apps like yoga tracking or guided five-minute workouts.
+Third-party apps can tap into the Apple Watch's sensors to provide specialized workout and activity apps for things like yoga or guided five-minute workouts.